cloudjk/blog/pages/javascript/javascript_interface_abstract_class copy.md

     - An abstract class exists at runtime even if it has only abstract methods. (then **instanceof can be used**)

-    - An abstract class with abstract methods cannot be instantiated
+    - An abstract class with abstract methods cannot be instantiated directly

     - Strongly couple classes together